Mlawrence95/django-test-deployment/README.md

 - run commands like `heroku run python manage.py createsuperuser`

-CSS will be broken for `admin`, as well as anything that depends on `static/`.
+Future work: CSS is broken for `admin`, as well as anything that depends on `static/`.
 Not sure how to resolve for now.